 In addition to a Best Picture Award, our judging panel will determine other awards in various categories based on the submissions we receive for this first time festival.

--Eligibility: Open to all high school students (grades 9-12) currently enrolled in Los Angeles County schools.
+-Eligibility: Open to all high school students (grades 9-12) currently enrolled in high school in the United States.
 There is no fee for submitting a film.

 -Length of Film: 7 minutes maximum.
 We encourage the submission of shorter works so that we can showcase more filmmakers.